montyaggie/tamufeed.js/README.md

 # tamufeed.js

 This browser-side software is optimized for showing calendar.tamu.edu feeds.
-It initializes service API connection when the DOM is ready, and immediately pulls, models & sorts feeds, putting its view into one element on the page.
+It initializes service connection when the document object model is ready and pulls, models, sorts, and shows feeds on the page (in one element only).

 Welcome to this github open source repo; we're glad you're here.
 Follow to receive news of changes or star to express your interest?